-One third of American parents would allow their children to swim in a home, hotel, or neighborhood pool without adult supervision according to a new report.
-And, with an estimated 10.4 million residential and 309,000 public swimming pools in the United States, that means this summer will provide ample opportunities for a child to drown.
+One third of American parents would allow their children to swim in a home, hotel, or neighborhood pool without adult supervision, according to a recent report.
+And, with an estimated 10.4 million residential and 309,000 public swimming pools in the United States, that means summer provides ample opportunities for a child to drown.

 “A child, regardless of their ability to swim, should never be unsupervised,” warns American Academy of Pediatrics Fellow Dr. Sarah Denny in reaction to the report, which was based on responses from more than 1,500 parents of children ages 6 to 18.
-Denny, an emergency physician at Nationwide Children’s Hospital explains that stationing a responsible, attentive adult poolside is key to preventing tragedies.
-“There are several layers of protection against drowning, with supervision being paramount,” Denny told Fatherly.
+Denny, an emergency physician at Nationwide Children’s Hospital, explains that stationing a responsible, attentive adult poolside is key to preventing tragedies.
+“There are several layers of protection against drowning, with supervision being paramount,” she says.

 A neatly enclosed and chlorinated body of water may be giving parents a false sense of security, the report suggests.
 Far fewer parents would forgo adult supervision in a lake or an ocean (16% and 13%, respectively).
 Unfortunately, water is water, and there is always some risk, whether it’s a pool, a lake, or even a toilet (yes, a toilet).

 And children drown more often than most parents think.
 According to the Centers for Disease Control and Prevention, drowning is the second leading cause of injury-related death for children, with an average of 10 deaths per day in the U.S. alone.

 The report also notes that a child’s ability to swim independently is a strong predictor of whether a parent would allow a kid to swim unsupervised.
 About 45% of parents with proficient swimmers would allow their kid to swim without oversight, compared to 13% of parents with a kid unable to swim.